 The Biology Department offers bachelor’s degree programs in biology.
-Students majoring in biology may complete the professional major leading to a bachelor of science degree, the biology teaching program leading to a bachelor of science degree or the liberal arts major in biology leading to a bachelor of arts degree.
+Students majoring in biology may complete the professional major leading to a bachelor of science degree, the pre-veterinary emphasis leading to a bachelor of science degree, the biology teaching program leading to a bachelor of science degree, or the liberal arts major in biology leading to a bachelor of arts degree.

 Program in Biology